jroseberry64/PLASM-Compiler/README.md

 By default ***PLASM*** doesn't assume there will be a `main` procedure in the file it's currently compiling in the sense most programmers are used to.

 In a hand written assembly program, the compiler's default assumption is to use the assembly code generated by the compiler elsewhere.
-This makes it as easy as possible to integrate ***PLASM*** code
+This makes it as easy as possible to integrate ***PLASM*** code with any current projects.

-Currently, **there is no mechanism to change the default assumption**.
-I'm in the process of implementing a compiler directive to address this limitation and automate this step.
-It's the top of my priority list.
-[See it on the Roadmap](#main-directive)

-The syntax for telling the compiler to treat the current `.pl0` file [`begin ... end`](#beginend) block as the `main` procedure:
+If that's not the desired use case then syntax for telling the compiler to treat the current `.pl0` file [`begin ... end`](#beginend) block as the `main` procedure is:

 ```
 { Directive }